Detective Pikachu (video game): Development

 Development on Detective Pikachu was handled by Creatures Inc. and began in mid-2013.
 After development finished on PokePark, the team thought about what kind of game to make next and set sights on creating an adventure game, which had not been done with Pokémon spin-off titles yet.
-However, just trying to create a normal one didn’t seem very interesting, so while considering various ideas the team thought of the element of a “talking middle-aged man Pikachu” and this led to the creation of Detective Pikachu.
+However, just trying to create a normal one did not seem very interesting, so while considering various ideas the team thought of the element of a “talking middle-aged man Pikachu” and this led to the creation of Detective Pikachu.

 The game was first revealed in October 2013 during an episode of the Japanese television show The Professionals as part of a profile on The Pokémon Company CEO Tsunekazu Ishihara.
 NHK, the show's television network, leaked some information about the game on its website in advance of the show's airing.
 During The Professionals episode, it was mentioned that a blue Pikachu would appear in the game.
 Later that year, Nintendo filed a trademark for the name Great Detective Pikachu.
 The developers released a debut trailer in late January 2016, a week before the game's launch.

-The decision to include voice acting was made by Junichi Masuda, who served as the series’ director and composer and wanted to have a talking Pikachu.
+The decision to include voice acting was made by Junichi Masuda, who served as the series' director and composer and wanted to have a talking Pikachu.
 In a 2018 interview, Masuda and Creatures Inc. revealed that the original intention for the anime was to have the Pokémon talk, but the show's producer OLM, Inc. was unable to come up with a concept that Game Freak were accepting of.
 In the game, Pikachu wears a deerstalker, taking inspiration from popular depictions of Sherlock Holmes.